Cash advances are travel related payments made before a trip begins. They should be used sparingly.

 Travel Card

-Employees that have a UC Travel card should get a cash advance directly from any major bank's ATM with the associated PIN.
+Employees that have a UC Travel Card should get a cash advance directly from any major bank's ATM with the associated PIN.

 There is a 2.5% or $2 minimum/$10 maximum fee for each cash advance.
 The cash advance limit is 20% of the card limit.
 Advance limits can be increased upon request.

-Request in AggieExpense
+Cash Advance Request in AggieExpense

 - The user creates a travel request in AggieExpense that includes a Cash Advance